 La Défense Christmas Market with skyscrapers in the background

 The holiday decorations, lights, and displays next to it on the Esplanade are also fabulous.
-The market here dates back to 1995 and welcomes about 1.5 million visitors during the holiday season.

-The market's spectacular setting in this glittering business district make the 7-8 minute metro ride from the Étoile/Charles de Gaulle station well worth your time - plus you'll find a vast selection of gifts ranging from trinkets to high-quality jewelry and leather goods, and well-equipped kitchens and restaurants turning out steaming plates of delicious Alsatian fare and Spanish-style paella.
+The market's spectacular setting in Paris's glittering business district make the 7-8 minute metro ride from the Étoile/Charles de Gaulle station well worth your time - plus you'll find a vast selection of gifts ranging from trinkets to high-quality jewelry and leather goods, and well-equipped kitchens and restaurants turning out steaming plates of delicious Alsatian fare and Spanish-style paella.

 Paris Christmas Markets along Champs Elysees